dmc1985/leboncoin-test/README.md

+# My thought process:

+In order to accomplish the exercise, the first step was to have a basic working display of the conversations where each one links to a page that displays the messages of that conversation.
+For the styling, I used styled-components because I strongly prefer for the JSX to contain no references to
+CSS as this makes the code more difficult to read.
+It also makes the JSX much more declarative because instead of seeing generic html tags, each element has an explicit name such as "InfoContainer" or "DateText".
+To avoid the flicker caused by the props loading before the styling, I had to add a _document.js file to the pages folder.

+To separate the logic for data fetching from the display, all data fetching and formatting occurs in the components in the pages directory while all the display logic belongs in the components directory.
+The majority of the fetching logic is in getServerSideProps(), but I also needed to handle the refreshing of data on the client side to show new messages once they were sent.
+The only formatting of data that occurs in the components is the formatting of dates since this is a display issue that is largely dependent on the user's timezone and language.

+Once I had a basic, working display of conversations and messages, I implemented the sending of messages.
+A small feature that I added to improve accessibility is to enable new message to be sent either by clicking the arrow button or pressing the enter key.

+After the messages could be sent, the new message must become visible by programmatically scrolling to the bottom of the container.
+As soon as the key functionality was complete, I went back and improved the styling to ensure it was correct for both desktop and mobile based on the screens provided.

+To address security concerns, I put all the fetching of data in getServerSideProps since this is safer than client-side fetching.
+When fetching data, I make a check that the user is authenticated (i.e. the userId is truthy), and I redirect to a login page if it is falsy.
+For the conversation detail page, I check that the user has the right to view a given conversation by seeing if they are either the recipient or the sender.
+If the user is neither, then they are not permitted to view that conversation.

+I added basic tests for the two main pages using react-testing-library.
+Although my tests are by no means complete, I wanted to ensure that the essential information is displayed and the key user actions are covered by the tests.

+I had a few issues with json-server which slowed me down a bit:
+1. When I called the conversation/:id route, the middleware for sending all conversations by userId was intercepting those calls and returning an empty array.
+I had to modify the middleware to only handle requests with a request.query.senderId.
+2. After sending a new message, the lastMessageTimestamp of the relevant conversation has to be updated.
+This requires a patch request, but json-server was always returning 404.
+I finally realized it was because patch requests only work with routes with path params and not query params.
+3. Even though the conversation's lastMessageTimestamp is updated correctly, the conversation list does not update the date because the data in the middleware is always stale.
+I found that the db import in the middleware is stuck at the moment the server is launched and does not take new information into account.
+I could not bear to turn in this test with a glaring bug like that.
+I tried to find a way to write data to the json in the middleware, but in the interest of time management, I decided to just fetch each conversation independently to get the latest timestamp.
+This is obviously a very inefficient way to do this, but I wanted it to work.

+3 small improvements I would make:
+1. Regarding showing new messages sent by the other person, I recognize that a chat app like this would most likely use a Web socket architecture rather than a REST API.
+However, in the current configuration, there needs to be some sort of polling mechanism that ensures that messages sent by the other user would be fetched in regular intervals.
+2. Use environment variables for the api domain rather than hardcoding "http://localhost:3005"
+3. Using a theme rather than putting uncoordinated colors and sizes for the styling.

 # Context :

 At leboncoin, our users can share messages about a transaction, or ask for informations about any products.